Palacio Salvo

-The Palacio Salvo (Salvo Palace) is an eclectic skyscraper at the intersection of 18 de Julio Avenue and Plaza Independencia in Montevideo, Uruguay.
-Finished in 1928, the 27-story Palacio Salvo stands 105 m high.
+The Palacio Salvo (Salvo Palace) is an eclectic skyscraper at the intersection of 18 de Julio Avenue and Plaza Independencia in the Centro neighbourhood of Montevideo, Uruguay.
+Finished in 1928, It was built thanks to the initiative of the business brothers Ángel, José and Lorenzo Salvo, the 27-story Palacio Salvo stands 105 m high.
 It was the tallest building in Latin America for a brief period, at its completion it was the tallest reinforced concrete structure in the world.
 It was designed by the architect Mario Palanti, an Italian immigrant living in Buenos Aires, who used a similar design for his Palacio Barolo in Buenos Aires, Argentina.

 Since 1996 it is a National Historical Monument of Uruguay.

 Site

 The plot was bought by the Salvo brothers for 650,000 Uruguayan pesos.
 It was the location of popular pastry shop La Giralda, a place renowned for being where Gerardo Matos Rodríguez first played his famous tango La Cumparsita in 1917, now a cultural symbol of Uruguay.
 Nowadays, Palacio Salvo holds the Tango Museum with an exhibition on the history of La Cumparsita and Uruguayan Tango.